ORIGINAL CASE TITLE

 We are now waiting to see if Ellison will appeal to the United States Supreme Court.

-18-20-year-old adults will be able to apply for Permits to Carry after the state’s appeal deadline passes in November for an appeal to the US Supreme Court.
+18-20-year-old adults will be able to apply for Permits to Carry after the state’s appeal deadline passes in January 2025 for an appeal to the US Supreme Court.
 If Ellison appeals to the Supreme Court, this could be further delayed.

 CURRENT STATUS & NEXT STEPS